sarahvolynsky/sarahvolynsky/README.md

 🪞 About

-I’m a product lead and designer who loves building things that feel smart and human.
+I’m a product designer who loves building things that feel smart and human.
 I’m studying Information Management, specializing in User Experience and Data Science at the University of Washington, where I explore how AI and design can work together to make complex systems simple.
 I’ve been creating for as long as I can remember, from sketching and building small projects as a kid to designing products that solve real problems today.
 I’m curious by nature, always experimenting, and driven by the challenge of turning ideas into experiences that make life a little easier.

-🚀 What I’m Working On

-OptalAI
-I’m building Oplie, a conversational AI operator for small and mid-sized production facilities.
-I lead product design and UX to make AI simple and useful on the factory floor.
-Our goal is to rethink how smaller manufacturers handle inventory and operations.

 🎯 Current Focus